 The DefenderPad® does not haven cooling fans.
 It provides a clear venting heat path for laptop bottom heat which keeps the laptop operating without overheating and the bottom, a bit cooler.
 Laptops tend to overheat because there is not a proper path for heat ventilation, intake air vents may be clogged with dust or the laptops no longer operates as designed because of age.

-Yes, the DefenderPad® can be used on a desk, but may not be necessary.
-The DefenderPad® blocks laptop EMF radiation emissions whether it it placed on a lap, a desktop, table or any other surface.
+Yes, the DefenderPad® can be used on a desk.
+The DefenderPad® blocks laptop EMF radiation emissions whether it is placed on a lap, a desktop, table or any other surface.
 When a laptop is used on a desk or table without a DefenderPad®, the laptop emissions can travel completely through.
 Most desks and tables do not have the capacity to shield any of the 0-10 GHz spectrum radiation emissions.
-However, these emissions present less risk to the body because there tends to be a fair distance between the laptop and the body legs (lower body).
+However, these emissions present less risk to the body because there tends to be a fair distance between the laptop and your lower body.
 When one foot away for example, the danger to health risks from EMF radiation is significantly reduced.

-The DefenderPad® is designed block EMF emissions from laptop computers or tablets and other electronic devices.
+The DefenderPad® is designed to block EMF emissions from laptop computers or tablets and other electronic devices.
 Although the surface may be larger than a tablet, tablets rest comfortably on the DefenderPad® top surface.
-Many customers prefer the larger size because when sitting in a chair or couch, they could better rest the device in a comfortable position on their lap.
+Many customers prefer the larger size as they are better able to rest the device in a comfortable position on their lap while sitting on the couch or in a chair.

-The DefenderPad® top surface (he logo side) is a non-slippery, rubbery surface designed to minimize sliding movement of your laptop.
-Additionally, this side is an advanced, thermally resistive material, providing heat shielding.
+The DefenderPad® top surface (the logo side) is a non-slippery, rubbery surface designed to minimize sliding movement of your laptop.
+Additionally, the top surface of the DefenderPad® is a thermally-resistive material that provides heat-shielding.

 The DefenderPad® is not made to block radiation emissions from a monitor, but if you are one foot away or more from your screen, the health risks are significantly reduced.